 There have been several significant adverse side effects in gene therapy treatments in the past, including reported cases of leukemia in trials using lentivirus vectors and death seen in trials sponsored by other companies using adenovirus vectors and AAV vectors, including NAV vectors.
 Gene therapy is still a relatively new approach to disease treatment and additional adverse side effects could develop.
 There also is the potential risk of delayed adverse events following exposure to gene therapy products due to persistent biologic activity of the genetic material or other components of products used to carry the genetic material.
 Possible adverse side effects that could occur with treatment with gene therapy products include an immunologic reaction early after administration which could substantially limit the effectiveness of the treatment.
 In previous clinical trials involving AAV vectors for gene therapy, some subjects experienced the development of a T-cell response, whereby after the vector is within the target cell, the cellular immune response system triggers the removal of transduced cells by activated T-cells.
 Furthermore, in clinical trials sponsored by other companies involving AAV vectors administered intravitreally for the treatment of retinal conditions, serious adverse reactions, such as panuveitis and loss of vision, have occurred.
 In addition to side effects caused by product candidates, the administration process or related procedures also can cause adverse side effects.
-If any such adverse events occur in our or third party trials, our clinical trials could be suspended or terminated.
+If any such adverse events occur in our or third-party trials, our clinical trials could be suspended or terminated.

 As a result of these concerns, we may decide, or the FDA, the European Commission, the EMA or other regulatory authorities could order us, to halt, delay or amend preclinical development or clinical development of our product candidates or we may be unable to receive regulatory approval of our product candidates for any or all targeted indications.
 Even if we are able to demonstrate that all future serious adverse events are not product-related, such occurrences could affect patient recruitment or the ability of enrolled patients to complete the trial.
-Moreover, if we elect, or are required, to delay, suspend or terminate any clinical trial of any of our product candidates may be delayed or eliminated.
+Moreover, if we elect, or are required, to delay, suspend or terminate any clinical trial of any of our product candidates, the commercial prospects of such product candidates may be harmed and our ability to generate product revenues from any of these product candidates may be delayed or eliminated.
 Any of these occurrences may harm our ability to develop other product candidates and may harm our business, financial condition and prospects significantly.